Cause and Effect

-With "Black Lives Matter” demonstrating at a police convention August of 2016 in Baltimore, An official from the police union in an email sent out on a formal department memo to all attendees stated: "Union members attending the state FOP conference should expect more bad behavior from the THUGS OF BALTIMORE," referring to protesters.
-"On the bright side, maybe they will stop killing each other while they are protesting us.”
+August 2016, "Black Lives Matter," demonstrated at a police convention in Baltimore.
+An official from the police union, sent to all attendees on formal department memo stating: "Union members attending the state FOP conference should expect more bad behavior from the THUGS OF BALTIMORE," referring to protesters.
+"On the bright side, maybe they will stop killing each other while they are protesting us.